GregMc237/weather-app/README.md

 <br/>
 <br/>

 With [The Weather App] users can search locations by city name and observe the weather.
-Includes a 5-6 day weather forcast and a 3 hour interval.
+Includes a 5-6 day weather forecast and a 3 hour interval.
 <br />
 The app was developed using React.js and material-UI.